Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/west-workspace.md

 the case happens when VS Code locks the working directory.

-The workaround is to close VS Code, init the west workspace manually using `west init -m <zephyr_repo_url> --mr <version> <dest_dir>` then import the initialize directory into Zephyr Workbench.
+The workaround is to close VS Code, init the west workspace manually using `west init -m <zephyr_repo_url> --mr <version> <dest_dir>` then import the initialize directory into Workbench for Zephyr.
 :::

 ## Manage West Workspace